Phileosopher/commonplace/hardship-ptsd.md

 4. [Find a way](mind-creativity.md) to [circumvent](purpose.md) those tasks while performing all the aspects of a [good life](goodlife.md).
 5. Spend lots of time in that [dynamic life](goodlife.md) (at least a few years to a few decades) to permit our [experiences](maturity.md) to grow us.
 6. Once we've experienced more and better life, along with worse [hardships](hardship.md), our faded memories of past struggles were comparatively trivial upon recollection.

+APPLICATION: We must push back on traumatic behavior to break the loop, whether it's with ourselves or others:

+- Perfectionism: try making mistakes
+- Shutting down or cutting people off: slow down a conversation before severing connections
+- Emotional monitoring: demonstrate how others' feelings don't technically matter
+- Constantly busy: work through feelings instead of actions
+- People pleasing: accept that we can't change anyone but ourselves

+APPLICATION: The emotional hardening skills from trauma don't usually go away even though someone has overcome their hardship.
+For that reason, most people who suffer trauma and overcome it are *way* [stronger](power.md) for the experience than those who never went through it at all.